 Lying on the back and later on the front with the limbs in a large letter X shape, learning to lengthen and lift the limbs, organizing from the torso, discovering a pressing foundation, and inhibiting unnecessary shortening and tightening responses to anticipated difficulty.

-Each lesson can be studied on its own, or you can work your way through all of them, perhaps in tandem with reading Moshe’s classic book (here it is on Amazon).
-I wrote a blog post years ago about studying this text, which you can read here.
-Many students find it very rich to have a text and my recorded teaching to study.
-I use the same steps, and Moshe’s own names for these lessons, but they’re taught in my own words.
+Each lesson can be studied on its own, or you can work your way through all of them, perhaps in tandem with reading Awareness Through Movement (here it is on Amazon).
+I wrote a blog post years ago with a few recommendations for how to study this text, which you can read here.
+Many Felden-fans find it very rich to have Moshe's text and my recorded interpretation to study.

 Various positions, about half back-lying.
 Experiments designed to help you differentiate the various mechanisms of breathing, and to learn a fuller, more adaptable use of the diaphragm and ALL the ribs and surfaces of the torso.
 Uses what the Feldenkrais community calls “paradoxical breathing.”

 Lying on the back, knees bent, one or both feet standing, variations on tilting crossed legs and "triangle" arms/shoulders in order to twist and untwist the torso, learning more awareness, control, and coordination of the major flexors (folding muscles) and extensors (arching muscles).

 Lying on the back, mostly knees bent, feet standing, using the image of a clock painted on the back of the pelvis as a guide for building awareness and refining control of the pelvis, and relating it to movements of the head.